An Adaptive Factorized Nystr\"om Preconditioner for Regularized Kernel Matrices: Selecting the landmark points

 The first measure $h_{X_k}$, called \emph{fill distance} \cite{meshfree,lazzaro2002radial}, is used to quantify how well the points in $X_k$ fill out a domain $\Omega$:

-where $\operatorname{dist}(\mathbf{x},Y) = \inf_{\by \in Y} \Vert \bx-\by\Vert$ is the distance between a point $\mathbf{x}$ and a set $Y$, and where $\Omega$ denotes the domain of the kernel function under consideration which can be either a continuous region or a finite discrete set. {The geometric interpretation of this measure is the radius of an empty ball in $\Omega$ that does not intersect with $X_k$.
-This implies $X_k$ with a smaller fill distance will better fill out $\Omega$. { Since $\Schur$ can be considered as the conditional covariance matrix of $X\backslash X_k$ conditioned on $X_k$ \cite{schafer_compression_2021,schafer_sparse_2021}, the \emph{screening effect} \cite{guinness2018permutation,pourahmadi1999joint} implies that a smaller $h_{X_k}$ often yields a $\Schur$ that has more entries with small magnitude. }
+where $\operatorname{dist}(\mathbf{x},Y) = \inf_{\by \in Y} \Vert \bx-\by\Vert$ is the distance between a point $\mathbf{x}$ and a set $Y$, and where $\Omega$ denotes the domain of the kernel function under consideration which can be either a continuous region or a finite discrete set. {The geometric interpretation of this measure is the largest radius of an empty ball in $\Omega$ that does not intersect with $X_k$.
+This implies $X_k$ with a smaller fill distance will better fill out $\Omega$.

 The second measure $q_{X_k}$, called \emph{separation distance} \cite{meshfree,lazzaro2002radial}, is defined as the distance between the closest pair of points in $X_k$: